For details of Kent County Council Local Offer for children with SEND please visit:

-Our SENco at Joydens Wood Junior School is Mrs S. Hensher.
+Our SENDCo at Joydens Wood Junior School is Mrs S Hensher

 In September 2014 a new SEND Code of Practice was brought in to law.
 Below are the new definitions of Special Educational Needs and Disability.